-It’s a real joy to see wildflowers growing on a bank or a hillside.
+Planting wildflowers on a slope – It’s a real joy to see wildflowers growing on a bank or a hillside.
 There’s a height and a depth to the planting that you don’t see anywhere else and it brings all those lovely blooms and butterflies right up to eye level.
-But how do you create that effect on an area that’s, let’s face it, not very easy to cultivate?
+But how do you create that effect on an area that may not be very easy to cultivate?

-Meadowmat Wildflower turf is a convenient and easy way to establish wild flowers on to a slope and because it’s pre-grown, it will very quickly put down roots that will help stabilise the soil.
-But you must be very sure that the slope you want to carpet with native species really is a suitable place for them to grow.
+Meadowmat Wildflower turf is a convenient and easy way to establish wild flowers on to a slope.
+As it’s pre-grown, it will put down roots very quickly that will help stabilise the soil.
+But you must be sure that the slope you want to carpet with native species really is a suitable place for them to grow.
 It’s that old adage “right plant, right place”

 How Do I Know If My Slope Is Suitable For Wildflowers?

-Not every slope or bank will successfully grow wild flowers.
-As a rough guide, here is a 5 point checklist to help you decide whether or not to invest in Meadowmat wildflower matting for your project.
+Not every slope or bank will grow wild flowers successfully.
+As a rough guide, here is a 5 point checklist to help you decide whether or not to invest in Meadowmat Wildflower Turf for your project.

 How To Lay A Wildflower Mat On A Sloping Surface

 Once you are sure that Meadowmat is a practical groundcover product for your slope, you need to prepare the ground.

 - Firstly, remove every last piece of vegetation, leaves, shoots, roots, everything.
 That way you’re less likely to get problems with invasive weeds.

 - Then, loosen the soil to a depth of 15cm.
 If you can’t dig down that far, then loosen the soil as deep as you can and top it up with low nutrient growing medium.
 Don’t skimp on the preparation at this stage – the plants need to get their roots well into your soil or they won’t survive.